-After the Parnell debacle of 1890, Irish nationalism, as a movement, was weakened by the lack of a coherent leadership.
+After the Parnell debacle of 1890, Irish nationalism, as a movement, was weakened by the lack of coherent leadership.
 It was a kaleidoscope of disparate groups, all following their own paths.

 The Gaelic league was gaining strength and harnessing the Irish people in rekindling Gaelic language and culture.
 The Gaelic Athletic Association (GAA) was demonstrating great success promoting Irish sports such as hurling and football (peil Gaelach) in practically every parish throughout the country.

 Poets and playwrights, authors and columnists were busy at pushing Ireland and things Irish to the attention international audience.
-Political advances however, were frustrated by the failure of achieving Home Rule.
+Political advances, however, were frustrated by the failure of achieving Home Rule.

 The Hungarian Influence

 Griffith became an admirer of the Hungarian nationalists who, two decades before, had achieved parity with Austria as a separate independent kingdom.
 This was won by a campaign of civil disobedience and the withdrawal of Hungarian representatives from the imperial parliament of the Austro-Hungarian Empire of which it was previously a subject state.
 Griffith believed that the same could be achieved for Ireland and he proposed this in a series of articles, later in pamphlet form, called “The Resurrection of Hungary”.
-This proposal was described by Máire Butler, a cousin of Edward Carson QC, as Sinn Féin, which translate into English as , we ourselves.
-It is the first phrase of an old slogan of the Gaelic League…sinn féin, sinn féin amhain or in English,” we ourselves, we ourselves alone”.
+This proposal was described by Máire Butler, a cousin of Edward Carson QC, as Sinn Féin, which translate into English as we ourselves.
+It is the first phase of an old slogan of the Gaelic League…sinn féin, sinn féin amhain or in English,” we ourselves, we ourselves alone”.

 Sinn Féin is formed

 In 1905 at the National Council Convention, attended by all the elected representatives of county councils from around Ireland, adopted Sinn Féin as their policy.
 It was also to become the name of the party.